-- (1) Includes the value of continuation of base salary and annual incentive compensation (determined based upon Mr. Christopher's 2020 target bonus) for three years post-termination.
+(1) Includes the value of continuation of base salary and annual incentive compensation (determined based upon Mr. Christopher's 2022 target bonus) for three years post-termination.
 Also includes the value of a pro-rata bonus for the year of termination, determined based on actual performance, which is payable upon a termination for any reason (other than by the Company for cause).
-The pro-rata bonus amount listed represents Mr. Christopher's 2020 bonus paid pursuant to our 2020 annual incentive program.
-If Mr. Christopher is terminated without cause or resigns for good reason during the 24-month period following a change in control, the amounts will be paid in a lump sum within 60 days following termination. - (2) Includes the value of a pro-rata bonus for the year of termination.
-The pro-rata bonus amount listed represents Mr. Christopher's 2020 bonus paid pursuant to our 2020 annual incentive program. - Includes the value of continued participation in the Company's benefit plans following termination of employment until Mr. Christopher's spouse's 70th birthday, which Mr. Christopher is entitled to following a termination for any reason (other than by the Company for cause). - (4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 26, 2020, based on a per share value of \$34.91.
+The pro-rata bonus amount listed represents Mr. Christopher's 2022 bonus paid pursuant to our 2022 annual incentive program.
+If Mr. Christopher is terminated without cause or resigns for good reason during the 24-month period following a change in control, the amounts will be paid in a lump sum within 60 days following termination.

+(2) Includes the value of a pro-rata bonus for the year of termination.
+The pro-rata bonus amount listed represents Mr. Christopher's 2022 bonus paid pursuant to our 2022 annual incentive program.

+(3) Includes the value of continued participation in the Company's benefit plans following termination of employment until Mr. Christopher's spouse's 70th birthday, which Mr. Christopher is entitled to following a termination for any reason (other than by the Company for cause).

+- (4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 31, 2022, based on a per share value of \$59.00.
 Unvested shares of restricted stock granted to NEOs will vest automatically in connection with a termination due to death or disability or a change in control.
-Mr. Christopher is also entitled to accelerated vesting of certain of his awards upon an involuntary termination without cause or a resignation for good reason.
-Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest. - Includes the value of: (i) two times the executive's base salary as in effect on December 26, 2020; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 26, 2020; and (iii) the value of continued participation in Company's group health plan for a period of two years.
+Mr. Christopher is also entitled to accelerated vesting of certain of his awards (excluding, among others, the CEO Special Retention Grant) upon an involuntary termination without cause or a resignation for good reason.
+Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest. - (5) Includes the value of: (i) two times the executive's base salary as in effect on December 31, 2022; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 31, 2022; and (iii) the value of continued participation in Company's group health plan for a period of two years.
 All amounts are payable on an involuntary termination without cause or upon a resignation by the executive for good reason that occurs upon or within two years following a change in control.
-Messrs.
-Martin, Sigloch and Miritello are not entitled to any amounts in connection with such an involuntary termination that occurs outside of this two-year, post-change in control window. - Mr. Westermeyer is not party to a change in control agreement or an employment agreement.
+As of December 31, 2022, Messrs.
+Martin, Sigloch and Miritello were not entitled to any amounts in connection with such an involuntary termination occurring outside of this two-year, post-change in control window.
+For additional details on the changes to the payments and benefits that may become payable to Messrs.
+Martin, Sigloch and Miritello on a qualifying termination, see the summary of the change in control agreements contained in the Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table above.